laravel/docs/reverb.md

 composer require laravel/reverb:@beta
 ```

-You may then run Reverb's installation command to publish the configuration, add the required environment variables and enable broadcasting in your application:
+Once the package is installed, you may run Reverb's installation command to publish the configuration, add the required environment variables and enable broadcasting in your application:

 ```sh
 php artisan reverb:install